 Our ESG policy was created to formalize and expand on our continued commitment to incorporate ESG best practices and act in the best interests of our partners, shareholders and co-investors.

 - CIM launches first annual 7 Days of Sustainability Challenge at corporate offices and properties.

 - CIM invests in an affiliate of MAS CanAm, LLC with a plan to partner on investments in future renewable natural gas projects.

 - CIM property Southern Towers serves as a COVID-19 vaccination site in partnership with the City of Alexandria, VA.

-- CIM partners with Habitat for Humanity, a nonprofit organization that helps families build and improve places to call home.
+- CIM partners with Habitat for Humanity International, a nonprofit organization that helps families build and improve places to call home.

 - CIM invests in Ecoppia, a manufacturer, installer and operator of robotic cleaning solutions for utility-scale solar projects.

 - CIM property Montclair Place hosts COVID-19 drive-through testing for the community of Montclair, CA.